BAAI-DCAI/DataOptim/README.md

     --report_to wandb
 ```

-In the evaluation stage, we prompt the model with questions in the benchmark and calculate the final scores.
+When receiving your submission file, we will finetune the model with your selected data and respond with the evaluation results.

-Currently, we use LLaVA at commit@744cb3e.
-More models may be supported in future.

-Contact: zhaobo@baai.ac.cn
+## Contact
+If you have any questions, you can open an issue in the GitHub repository or contact zhaobo@baai.ac.cn for more information.